Omega 3 6 9 Fatty Acids: The 411

 - Oleic acid—occurs naturally in some vegetable and animal oils, especially olive oil and macadamia oil; oleic acid specifically is the second-most abundant fatty acid in the human body

-If you’ve ever heard about the Mediterranean Diet and its many health benefits, then you know some of the ways omega-9s can improve our health.
-The Mediterranean diet is characteristically high in MUFAs like olive oil!
-MUFAs have loads of health benefits that have been the subject of much research:
+There’s plenty of hype surrounding the Mediterranean Diet and its many health benefits.
+This is because the Mediterranean diet is characteristically high in omega-9s (MUFAs) like olive oil!
+MUFAs have loads of health benefits, and researchers have done their fair share of work studying them:

-- Heart healthy—on a low-fat diet, it’s been found that increasing monounsaturated fats in the diet to replace saturated fats can lower triglycerides and balance cholesterol levels
+- Heart healthy—on a low-fat diet, researchers found that increasing monounsaturated fats in the diet to replace saturated fats could lower triglycerides and balance cholesterol levels

 - Anti-inflammatory—MUFAs can reduce inflammation in our bodies, which ward of chronic diseases and ease symptoms of other conditions like arthritis